ARRA, Its Details, With Pros and Cons

 Others criticized the focus on education or helping low-income families.
 Some said that extended unemployment benefits removed the incentive to look for work.

 But the success of ARRA is in the numbers.
 The recession ended in July 2009, five months after Congress passed the Act.
 Economic growth immediately improved.
-It expanded 1.3 percent in Q3 2009 after shrinking 5.4 percent in Q1 2009.
+It expanded 1.5 percent in the third quarter of 2009 after shrinking 4.4 percent in Q1 2009.
 In the first 18 months after ARRA passed, the economy added 2.4 million private sector and 1.7 million government jobs.
 That was after losing more than 500,000 jobs a month during the recession.